Credit Card Icon

 Examine Causes: Triggers for Chalazia and Hordeola

 In contrast, styes are typically caused by bacterial infections, particularly from Staphylococcus aureus, which infect the oil glands of the eye.
-It’s common to feel worried about these conditions, especially when considering the key risk factors for developing hordeola, such as inadequate eyelid care, stress, and pre-existing skin conditions.
+It’s common to feel worried about these conditions, especially when considering the key risk factors, such as inadequate eyelid care, stress, and pre-existing skin conditions.

 In this mindmap, the central node represents the overall topic of causes for both conditions.
 The branches show specific triggers for chalazia and hordeola.
 Follow the lines to see how each cause connects to the main conditions.